mathiasaap/OpenGL-gameengine/README.md

 # 3D game engine using modern OpenGL3.2+
 Written with the sole purpose of improving my skills in graphics programming.
-Java is used as my programming language.
+Java is used as the programming language.
 GLSL is used for shader programs.

 Credits for lots of my simplex noise code goes to http://webstaff.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf .
 It's an excellent resource to use if you want to learn.